Preparing For Empty Nest? See Six Strategies to Support You

 How do you even describe the transition of becoming a mother?

 I like to think of it as growing another chamber of your heart.
 It’s as if your heart expands – literally.
-You willingly and full-heartedly give every ounce of energy – spiritual, emotional, mental, and physical – to this perfectly wondrous child that’s blessed your life.
+You willingly and whole-heartedly give every ounce of energy – spiritual, emotional, mental, and physical – to this little being.

-Thankfully, the transition to becoming a mother with an empty nest is minor in comparison.
+Thankfully, the transition to becoming a mother with an empty nest, for me, was minor in comparison.

-Rather than focusing on all the ways your life will change with kids out of the house, you can think of the endless blessings of motherhood – while easing back into a life where there is more time for yourself.
+Rather than focusing on all the ways your life will change, you can ease back into a life where there is more time for yourself.
 And that can be wildly fun!

 On that note-